 where δ is the angle of arrival of the radio-frequency wave (degrees above the horizon).

-End of Option 2-2

 Reasons: It is the same absolute value between Options 2-1 and 2-2, but, for the consistency with Resolution 169 (WRC-19), Japan prefers Option 2-2.

 APPENDIX